JohnnyTheCoder1/CinematicTools/README.md

 Alternatively, a GitHub Actions workflow builds Release binaries on Windows and publishes artifacts on every PR to master.
 See `.github/workflows/windows-build.yml`.

-Artifacts include the built `CT_AlienIsolation.dll` for Win32 and (if configured) x64.
+Artifacts now include architecture-specific filenames (`CT_AlienIsolation.Win32.dll` and, for experimental coverage, `CT_AlienIsolation.x64.dll`).
+Use the Win32 build for the shipping game; the x64 binary is non-functional without significant offset work.

 ### How to use